fleetdm/fleet/handbook/product.md

 ### Deliver

-* Once your work is complete and all feedback is addressed, ensure that the issue is updated with a link to the correct page in the Fleet EE (scratchpad) Figma.
+* Once your work is complete and all feedback is addressed, make sure that the issue is updated with a link to the correct page in the Fleet EE (scratchpad) Figma.
 This page is where the design specifications live.

 * Add the issue to the 🏛 Architect column in [the 🛸 Product project](https://github.com/orgs/fleetdm/projects/27).
-This way, an architect on the engineering team knows that the issue is ready for engineering specifications and later, engineering estimation.
+This way, an architect on the engineering team knows that the issue is ready for engineering specifications and, later, engineering estimation.

 #### Priority drafting

 Priority drafting is the revision of drafted changes currently being developed by the engineering team.
-Priority drafting aims to quickly adapt to unknown edge cases and changing specification while ensuring that Fleet meets our brand and quality guidelines.
+Priority drafting aims to quickly adapt to unknown edge cases and changing specifications while ensuring that Fleet meets our brand and quality guidelines.

 Priority drafting occurs in the following scenarios: